JetBrains/Qodana/topics/bitbucket.md

 [Bitbucket Cloud](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-cloud/) is a tool that gives teams one place to plan, collaborate, test, and deploy their code.
-This section explains how you can run %product% [Docker images](docker-images.md) within Bitbucket Cloud [pipelines](%pipeline%) and covers application of the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features.
+This section explains how you can run %instance% [Docker images](docker-images.md) within Bitbucket Cloud [pipelines](%pipeline%) and covers application of the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features.